lando/lando/TERMS.md

 # Lando Terms of Use Agreement

-This Terms of Use Agreement ("Agreement") is a legal agreement between you (either as an individual or on behalf of an entity) and Kalabox, Inc. DBA Tandem ("Tandem") regarding your use of Tandem's desktop applications, including Lando for Mac, Windows, and Linux and associated documentation (the "Software").
+This Terms of Use Agreement ("Agreement") is a legal agreement between you (either as an individual or on behalf of an entity) and Lando Alliance ("Lando Alliance") regarding your use of Lando Alliance's desktop applications, including Lando for Mac, Windows, and Linux and associated documentation (the "Software").

 IF YOU DO NOT AGREE TO ALL OF THE TERMS OF THIS AGREEMENT, DO NOT INSTALL, USE OR COPY THE SOFTWARE.